Key Features

 You must include any funding which you have received during the applicable period under:

-You do not need to include aid or subsidies which have been granted on a different basis (such as an aid award granted under the General Block Exemption Regulation).
+You do not need to include aid or subsidies which have been granted on a different basis, for example, an aid award granted under the General Block Exemption Regulation.

 EU Commission rules now only apply in limited circumstances.
-Please see our general guidance to check if these rules apply to your organisation.
+See the Windsor Framework to check if these rules apply to your organisation.

 Book an appointment to speak to one of our advisors to discuss your eligibility to apply for this Grant Funding opportunity.